 6. Insufficient user training

-The success of the ERP system implementation depends heavily on the users’ ability to use the system in their daily operations.
+Successful ERP implementation depends heavily on the users’ ability to use the system in their daily operations.
 Understanding the ‘how’s and ‘why’s will increase your employees’ motivation to use the system and to ultimately contribute to the system’s success.

 Here, again, you need to determine what should be the pieces of ERP training done, who should attend the training, and who is responsible for managing user onboarding in your company.